ironhack-labs/data-labs/module-2/lab-pandas-deep-dive/README.md

 ## Introduction

-Now you should already be familar with the workflow of solving and submitting the labs.
-But in case not, review the guidelines in the `README.md` in the [repo root](../..) and [previous lab](../lab-numpy).
+By this point in the program, you should have learned how to perform a variety of operations using the Pandas library.

-In this lab, again you will be working on [main.py](your-code/main.py).
-Read the questions in the commentations and provide your answers.
+In this lab, again you will be working on [main.ipynb](your-code/main.ipynb).
+Read the instructions and questions in the Jupyter notebook and provide your answers.
 Make sure to test your answers in Python.

 ## Goals